v-adhithyan/365DaysOfCode/README.md

 ## day 71 (March 11, 2019)
   Added the timerange filter to frontend.
 Now users can filter tweetstats by time from frontend.

+## day 72 (March 12, 2019)
+  Add some inference to win count prediction in both frontend and backend.